 In accordance with federal regulations, anytime your enrollment status changes your financial aid is subject to change as well.
 Before making any changes to your enrollment status or program, consult with a student accounts officer at your campus.

-Residual funds are the excess of loans and grants you may receive by the Department of Education.
+Residual funds are the excess of loans and grants you may receive as part of your Financial Aid Awards.
 Your financial aid award may create a credit balance after your tuition and fees have been paid.
 In this case you will have the option to either return the funds to the lender or have them returned to you.

-Should you opt to receive the funds they will be dispersed to Stratford then mailed in the form of a check to the address you have on file.
+Should you opt to receive the funds they will be disbursed to Stratford University then provided to you in the form of a check or direct deposit.
+You will be provided instructions in your first term regarding the process to elect direct deposit.

 Tuition can be paid over the phone, in person, or online through your self-service student portal.
 Any method of payment is accepted.